9/9

 Delivery $16.95

-A flat $16.95 anywhere we deliver, which we subsidise, the real cost of a single-address run is usually higher.
+A flat $16.95 anywhere we deliver, which we subsidise.
+The real cost of a single-address run is usually higher.
 In the wet season the Hastings River and the low routes can flood and the North Shore ferry can stop, so order early if rain is about.

 Sending From a Distance?
 Put These in the Delivery Notes.